 1. Click on the link to the Turnitin assignment.

 2. The Turnitin Assignment Inbox will display.

-To the far-right of each student's name, you will see a color bar (in this case a green color).
+To the far-right of each student's name, you will see a colored circle.

 3. Identify the meaning of the color of the report icon.

 The color of the report icon is linked to one of five tiers of the Similarity Index.
 This is based on the amount of matching text found by the repository comparison.
 The possible similarity index percentage ranges are linked to a corresponding color:

 - green (one matching word to 24% similarity index)